Your cart is currently empty.

 A poorly planned vegan diet can also be low in important nutrients like vitamin B12, calcium, and omega-3 fatty acids, which can have negative effects on health and the skin.

-The benefit of the vegan diet is that it does not include dairy products, which is one of the most common causes of acne.
-Dairy products contain hormones that can stimulate sebum production in the skin, leading to the development of acne.
+The benefit of the vegan diet is that it does not include dairy products, which is one of the most common causes of blemishes.
+Dairy products contain hormones that can stimulate sebum production in the skin, leading to the development of blemishes.

-If you’re on a vegetarian diet that includes high levels of dairy and you’re struggling with your acne, it’s recommended to try cutting out dairy completely.
+If you’re on a vegetarian diet that includes high levels of dairy and you’re struggling with your skin, it’s recommended to try cutting out dairy completely.

 How to follow a vegan diet that is good for the skin

 It’s first important to note that a vegan diet is not essential for clear skin.
 In fact, in many cases, a diet that includes animal products can be a good choice for a clear skin treatment plan.
-However, if you choose to follow a vegan diet for ethical reasons, it is possible to make good choices and eat vegan in a way that can improve your skin health and help clear your acne.
+However, if you choose to follow a vegan diet for ethical reasons, it is possible to make good choices and eat vegan in a way that can help clear your skin.

 1. Include a variety of fruits and vegetables